 – hearing protection

-- radial arm saw or dual bevel miter saw
+– dual bevel miter saw or radial arm saw

 Cutting the struts

-First we had to cut the 2x6s to 2″ wide struts.
+Firstly we ripped the 2×6 to 2″ wide boards.
 Your lumber store might be willing to do this for you.
-Ideally, a radial arm saw is preferred because it can make very precise cuts, even compound cuts for each strut.
-We used a miter saw with the stops removed and it also did a good job – precision is key with timber struts.
+For cutting the joints a radial arm saw is preferred because it can make very precise cuts.
+We used a dual bevel miter saw and it also did a good job – precision is key when making those angle cuts.
 And because precision is important to us we went with the metric system.
 Here’s the link for our dome size: Acidome.com

 - Alphabetic index of the struts